mllamazares/STRIDE-vs-ASVS/README.md

 ## Equivalence table

-The following table has an equivalence between ASVS chapters and STRIDE threats: [STRIDE-vs-ASVS-4.0.csv](STRIDE-vs-ASVS-4.0.csv)
+The following table has an equivalence between STRIDE threats and ASVS chapters: **[👉 STRIDE-vs-ASVS-4.0.csv 👈](STRIDE-vs-ASVS-4.0.csv)**

 ### Table format